SC = Steering Committee

 - calls for proposals of satellite meetings.

 The SC comprises 12 member scientists.
 It is renewed by thirds to ensure constant competency in a rapidly evolving field.
 The President remains in the SC even if belonging to the third renewal.
 The members of the SC must be members of the CSS council and are elected by the CSS Council.
+They will be ex-officio members of the Council during their three year tenure.

 Each year, at the end of the conference, the SC holds its general meeting in the presence of the acting PCC and the co-PCC (i.e. the full SC).